-Keep practicing those great healthy habits.
+Keep practising those great healthy habits.
 A study by researchers from the University College London shows that it takes 66 days for a new habit to become the norm.
-Don’t give in - recognise it takes time to turn new behaviours into habits, so keep going and you’ll soon see they become second nature.
+Don’t give in – recognise it takes time to turn new behaviours into habits, so keep going and you’ll soon see they become second nature.

 Happy New Year!